 - The Information requested in the manuscript tracking sheet will include the following: Authors, Title, Status, Potential overlap with other HPRC Publications, Submission Date, Journal, Publication Date, Preprint Submission Link, PMCI Number

-- The Manuscript Tracking Sheet can be accessed here.
+- The Manuscript Tracking Sheet is available through the HPRC WIKI.

 Internal Sharing of Planned Manuscripts